-A player's score helps determine who won the game in certain circumstances and is used to calculate Margin of Victory.
-Each player calculates their score by adding together the total fleet point value of their opponent's destroyed ships, including upgrade cards equipped to those ships, their opponent's destroyed squadrons, and any additional points earned through objectives.
+A player's score helps determine who won the game in certain circumstances and is used to calculate Margin of Victory (see "Margin of Victory" on page 9).
+Each player calculates their score by adding together the total fleet point value of their opponent's destroyed ships-including upgrade cards equipped to those ships-their opponent's destroyed squadrons, and any additional points earned through objectives.